-Scientific Management (SM) and Welfare work represent two separate and concurrent movements that began in the 19th century and along with contributions from Industrial psychology, merged around the time of World War I to form the field of HRM.
-Scientific Management and Welfare work were both responses by management to worker-related problems in the factory.
+Scientific Management (SM) and welfare work represent two separate and concurrent movements that began in the 19th century and along with contributions from industrial psychology, merged around the time of World War I to form the field of HRM.
+Scientific Management and welfare work were both responses by management to worker-related problems in the factory.
 SM represented an effort to deal with labour and management inefficiencies through reorganization of production methods and rationalization of work.
-Welfare work represented efforts to deal with labour problems byimproving worker conditions.
-Industrial psychology represented the application of psychological principles towards increasing the efficiency of industrial workers.
+Welfare work represented efforts to deal with labour problems by improving worker conditions.
+Industrial psychology represented the application of workers.

 During the last quarter of the 19th century, professional mechanical engineers emerged as important providers of technical assistance for machine production.
 Out of their ranks came a number of engineers who introduced dramatic changes that rationalized factory production and industrial management systems.
 These engineers looked the traditional factory system with autocratic management and unsystematized methods of work as outdated, inefficient and incompatible with more modern plants.
-Along with rationalizing production processes, theyintroduced various personnel practices to rationalize employment procedures.
+Along with rationalizing production processes, they introduced various personnel practices to rationalize employment procedures.